Addressing the health of children and young people

 It involves a multi-disciplinary team of primary care clinicians and academics from five universities – Massey University, University of Auckland, University of Otago, Cambridge University (United Kingdom), and the Karolinska Institute (Sweden) and organisations with specialist knowledge.

 Shift work is inevitable for hospital nurses, but it can disrupt their sleep and increase the risk of harm to patients as well as nurses themselves.
-The Safer Nursing 24/7 project, led by Professor Philippa Gander, Director of the Sleep/Wake Research Centre, aims to improve health service delivery by improving both patient safety and the safety, health, quality of life and retention of nurses.
+The Safer Nursing 24/7 project aims to improve health service delivery by improving both patient safety and the safety, health, quality of life and retention of nurses.

 Akisi N Ravono's research for her PhD (Nursing) will explore patients’ expectations of their care and how closely it connects to the care that nurses plan to deliver for such patients in an iTaukei community setting.Akisi N Ravono

 Doctor of Philosophy in Nursing